linode/docs/docs/guides/development/frameworks/angular/getting-started-angular/index.md

 }
     {{< /file >}}

-1. Add lines for the template to iterate through the list of users:
+1. Add lines for the template to iterate through the list of users.

     {{< file "src/app/app.component.html" >}}
 <!-- [...] -->